Plan ahead to ensure the safety of aging drivers.

 What can you do?

-If you think you need to have a conversation with an older driver about his or her ability to drive, remember that many older drivers look at driving as a form of independence.
+If you think you need to have a conversation with an aging driver about his or her ability to drive, remember that many older drivers look at driving as a form of independence.
 So the subject may make some drivers defensive.
 Be prepared with your observations and questions.
 Answer these NHTSA questions to help you decide if you need to initiate a conversation:

 If you answered "yes" to any of these questions, review the resources below to determine what is best for your loved one.